-Ferrari has been spotted testing a camouflaged Roma sporting a V-12 engine.
+Ferrari has been spotted testing a prototype for its successor to its 812 Superfast for the first time, and it's likely sporting a V-12 engine.

 The 812 arrived on the scene in 2017 and traces its roots to the F12 Berlinetta that debuted all the way back in 2012.
-If this test mule is for an 812 successor, prototypes with the final body should start testing this year and the car will likely make its world debut in 2024 or early 2025.
+Its successor, which is codenamed the F167, should debut in 2024 and bring with it a new platform and new engine.

 The 812 successor will likely ride on Ferrari's newest platform for front-midship cars.
 The platform, which was first announced in 2018, supports multiple wheelbase lengths, engine types, and seating configurations.
 It can also be equipped with all-wheel drive and hybrid technology.